peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 - It defines a new ACME identifier type called `openid-federation`.

-- It defines a new ACME challenge type called `openid-federation-01` which facilitates automated issuance of X.509 Certificates to requestors that can prove to a certificate issuer that they are trusted OpenID Federation 1.0 entities.
+- It defines a new ACME challenge type called `openid-federation-01` which facilitates automated issuance of X.509 Certificates to Requestors that can prove to a Certificate Issuer that they are trusted OpenID Federation 1.0 Entities.

 - It defines new OpenID Federation 1.0 Entity Types `acme_issuer` and `acme_requestor`.